web-illinois/toolkit/README.md

 The goal of this toolkit is to make it easier for website creators to implement the campus brand standards, including those for color, typography, and iconography.
 For more information about campus brand standards, visit [the Strategic Marketing and Branding website](https://marketing.illinois.edu).

-**You don't need to download or checkout this repository to use the toolkit.** You can use the toolkit on any website by adding the [recommended page header](https://github.com/web-illinois/toolkit/wiki/Recommended-HTML-Header) to your site.
+**You don't need to download or checkout this repository to use the toolkit.** See the [Getting Started guide](https://github.com/web-illinois/toolkit/wiki/Getting-started) for instructions on adding the toolkit to your website.

 This toolkit includes styles, themes, and web components to use on any campus website.
 To use the toolkit, please see the [web-illinois/toolkit wiki](https://github.com/web-illinois/toolkit/wiki), which includes full documentation on the styles, themes and web components, as well as release notes.